Man Goes On 60-Day Juice Fast To Save His Life

 His story inspired others, including a morbidly obese truck driver with the same rare condition, to go on a juice fast.

-The cost of a conventional juice fast is $US14 per day, according to the filmmaker.
-An organic juice fast runs around $US28.50 per day.
-You should also factor in the cost of the juicer, which range in price from $US100 to $US400.
+The cost of a conventional juice fast is $14 per day, according to the filmmaker.
+An organic juice fast runs around $28.50 per day.
+You should also factor in the cost of the juicer, which range in price from $100 to $400.

 It may seem expensive, but can be well worth the cost.
 Six months after finishing the fast, Joe is 90 pounds lighter and off his prescription drugs.
 Though back on solid foods, he's altered his lifestyle to include more fruits and vegetables and exercise (it's not clear what Joe's fitness routine was during the 60-day fast).